 EXIF – 30s. f/3.5, ISO 12800 on my Nikon D600 with 20mm 2.8 Nikkor prime lens.

-Some lenses have marking of Infinity symbol.
+Some lenses have a marking of the Infinity symbol.
 It is recommended to put it to a little less than infinity.
-For lenses where infinity is not marked (like the 18-55 kit lens), for a Canon, you can rotate the focusing ring to a little less than the left most extreme.
+For lenses where infinity is not marked (like the 18-55 kit lens), for a Canon, you can rotate the focusing ring to a little less than the left-most extreme.
 For a Nikon, its a little less than the rightmost extreme.
-Sometimes you need to do a a little bit trial and error.
+Sometimes you need to do a little bit of trial and error.

 The snow was glowing, increased the exposure locally by a bit.